fellstat/triangulator/docs/index.md

 ----------

-The above screenshot shows a population size estimate prior with median 300 and 75% percentile 4000.
+The above screenshot shows a population size estimate prior with median 3000 and 75% percentile 4000.
 The histogram represents the distribution.
 Ask each expert whether this is a reasonable representation of the uncertainty about the population quantity.
 If it does not, change the median and 75% percentile to refine the distribution.

 The summary tables can also be useful in evaluating the reasonableness of the prior.
 Is it reasonable to think that there is a 20% chance the true value is above the 80th quantile?
 Is it reasonable to think that there is a 10% chance it is below the 10th?

 Finally, lower and upper bounds can be added.
 For example, there may service lists and we know that the population size is larger than the number of individuals on the list.
 Thus, that number would be a lower bound.
 Similarly, the number of key population members in a city is lower than the number of people in the city, thus that may form an upper bound.
-The upper and lower bound should be values beyond which the population quantity is very implausible.
+The upper and lower bounds should be values beyond which the population quantity is very implausible.

 ## 4. Study Evaluation